John Gassner: Literary, theatrical, and academic career

-From 1931 to 1944, he was play editor and later chairman of the Play Department of the Theatre Guild.
+From 1931 to 1944, he was a play editor and later chairman of the Play Department of the Theatre Guild.

 In 1940, he joined Erwin Piscator's Dramatic Workshop at the New School, where he taught playwriting and the history of theatre until 1949.

 In 1956, Gassner accepted the prestigious post of Sterling Professor of Playwriting and Dramatic Literature at the Yale Drama School and remained there until his death.
 He also taught at Columbia University, Queens College, and Hunter College.

 Gassner discovered and mentored writers who later attained fame in America and abroad, including Arthur Miller and Tennessee Williams.
 These two, in particular, shaped the development of the canon of American drama after World War II.
 Gassner's writings and teaching inspired figures in the American theatre, among them Joseph Papp and Richard Foreman.
 Papp turned to him for guidance and Foreman studied under him at Yale while completing his MFA in playwriting in 1962.
 Gassner mentored not only theater artists, but also editors like Edmund Fuller.

 Gassner died of a heart ailment at the age of 64.
 In an obituary, the performance theorist, director, and TDR editor Richard Schechner wrote that Gassner was "a warm man" who had "a rare combination of humanity and intelligence."
 At the memorial service in New York City, playwright Robert Anderson and Yale dean Robert Brustein spoke.